Moller M400 Skycar: Cessation of operations

 As explained in a Freedom Motors newsletter from August 2019, Moller International has been dormant since 2015.
 Shares of Moller International were revoked by the SEC in September 2019.

 Criticism

 The Skycar has never achieved free flight.
 The ongoing lack of funding for the Moller company to actually fly the M400 led the National Post to characterize the Skycar as a 'failure'.
-The management of the company and the inability to bring a product to market draws the most ire from commentators.
+The management of the company and its inability to bring a product to market draws the most criticism.